Fellowship Award Overview

-- Commit to a full-time research residency of at least ten days at the Wilson Library that will occur during our Summer Research Season that extends between June 1 and September 1.
+- Commit to a full-time research residency of at least ten days at the Wilson Library that will occur during our Research Year which extends from June 1 to May 31 in the year awarded.

 - Agree to participate in the intellectual life of the Library and the fellowship program, which will include a public presentation of research findings and experiences and the submission of a brief research report.
 Fellows may be invited to submit papers to a capstone symposium in Southern Studies.

 If you are a doctoral student or candidate studying the American South and you can commit to a research residency of at least one month, please consider applying for the Southern Studies Doctoral Fellowships.